diyhue/ReadTheDocs/source/lights/homeassistant.rst

 diyHue has support for lights that are controlled via `Home Assistant <https://www.home-assistant.io/>`_.

 You setup the lights you wish to include/exclude in Home Assistant.
-You then search for lights (in the app) and thelights will be added.
+You then search for lights (in the app) and the lights will be added.

 For this to work you need to have a working Home Assistant setup with the Rest API enabled.
 This is out of scope of this documentation - please check the Home Assistant documentation.